tiongsikng/docker/README.md

 *Assuming that Ubuntu is used.*

 ## 0) Installing Docker:
 Run `bash install-docker.sh` to install docker (half-automated).
-Installation instructions are similar to the one in [https://docs.docker.com/engine/install/ubuntu/](Docker Website)
+Installation instructions are similar to the one in [Docker Website](https://docs.docker.com/engine/install/ubuntu/).

 ## 1) Pulling Tensorflow Docker image and running in a container:
 Run `ts-docker.sh` to pull docker image and mount volumes.